 A VPN can give you an IP address in a different country so you can access your regular content even while traveling.

-While increased online privacy and security are among the top reasons to get a VPN, there are many other advantages of a VPN.
+While increased online privacy and security are among the top reasons to get a VPN for PC or any other device, there are many other advantages of a VPN.

 Here are the main benefits of using a VPN:

 Video or other media content that’s available on your favorite streaming service might vary from region to region.
 That’s why if you’re traveling abroad, you might find that Schitt’s Creek has disappeared from Netflix, while another series like Star Trek Discovery has taken its place.
 Or, the big game might not be available.